Data Science & Machine Learning

 Most tools and pipelines available are comparable with each other and produce similar results.
 Researchers can choose tools based on the available computing resources, the research objectives, and the gene expression values.
 It would be wise to utilize multiple procedures/pipelines to obtain the most reliable fold change and the number of differentially expressed genes.

-Bulk RNA Sequencing Data on Polly
+Bulk RNA-Sequencing Data on Polly

 Polly is a data-centric ML Ops platform that hosts OmixAtlas.
 OmixAtlas is a collection of several millions of datasets that consists of carefully curated biomolecular data.
 Each dataset ingested into Polly OmixAtlas is efficiently curated to make the dataset analysis ready.
 Curated datasets also make it easier to query, find, and search datasets.